-Follow Stephens Road past the gate for about 0.7 mile until you come to a gate on the right side of the road.
-Next to the gate, you will notice three red-on-white blazes which mark the start of the Terrace Pond Red Trail.
+Follow Stephens Road past the gate for about 0.6 mile until you come to a gate on the right side of the road.
+Next to the gate, you will notice three red blazes, which mark the start of the Terrace Pond Red Trail.
 Turn right and follow this trail into the woods.
-You will be following this trail all the way to Terrace Pond.
 This section of the Terrace Pond Red Trail is an old woods road which proceeds through a deep forest of hemlock and mountain laurel, with some white pine and rhododendron.

 After a little over a mile of pleasant walking, the Terrace Pond Red Trail bears left and descends to cross a stream.
 Soon afterwards, it turns left, leaving the woods road it has been following, and continues on a footpath.
-Straight ahead on the woods road is the Spring North Trail, marked with dark blue blazes, but you should turn left and continue on the Terrace Pond Red Trail.
+Straight ahead on the woods road is the blue-blazed Terrace Pond North Loop, but you should turn left and continue on the Terrace Pond Red Trail, now joined by the Terrace Pond North Loop.
 In a short distance, you’ll reach a T-intersection with another woods road.
-Turn left and follow the red-on-white blazes, which head uphill on the woods road, rather steeply in places.
+Turn left and follow the red and blue blazes, which head uphill on the woods road, rather steeply in places.

-Continuing along its rugged, rocky route, the red trail passes to the left of a huge boulder with some interesting crevices that you can walk through.
-The top of the boulder offers views over Terrace Pond, which may be seen below to the right.
-Just beyond, the Terrace Pond Red Trail descends steeply over rocks to end at a junction with the white-blazed Terrace Pond Circular Trail.
-Turn left and follow the white trail.
+Continuing along its rugged, rocky route, the yellow trail passes to the left of a huge boulder with some interesting crevices that you can walk through.
+There is a view over Terrace Pond from the top of the boulder.
+Just beyond, the Terrace Pond West Loop descends steeply over rocks to reach a junction with the white-blazed Terrace Pond Circular Trail.
+Turn left and follow the joint yellow/white trail.
 A short distance ahead – just beyond another rock scramble – you’ll reach an open area along the lakeshore.
-This is a great spot to take a break and enjoy the beauty of this secluded glacial pond (swimming is not permitted).
+This is a great spot to take a break and enjoy the beauty of this secluded glacial lake.

 This “lollipop”-loop hike goes through dense forests of hemlock and mountain laurel and climbs over puddingstone rock outcrops to reach beautiful Terrace Pond.